GCP-Architecture-Guides/GenAI-Vertex-workbench-security/README.md

 - Two VPC Service Control Permieter for each project with allowed ingress and egress rules
 - Private access for Goolge APIs
 - Vertex AI Workbench Instance
+- Optional: Firewall+ endpoint with server and client compute instances